BC-SECURITY/Starkiller/README.md

 ## Changelog

-Detailed changes for each release are documented in the [release notes](https://github.com/bc-security/starkiller/releases).
+Detailed changes for each release are documented in the [changelog](./CHANGELOG.md).

 ## Stay In Touch